 Do I have to use metalness and reflectivity in my PBR material?
 What about diffuse?

-For example, if you want to apply a realistic gloss effect to your metallic material, you may need a higher than normal reflectivity value in your case.
-This is because gloss affects the amount of luminance reflected from the surface.
+There are situations where different values for various components of the material are necessary.
+For instance, if you aim to create a realistic gloss effect for a metallic material, you might require a reflectivity value higher than the norm.
+This adjustment becomes crucial because gloss directly impacts the amount of luminance reflected from the surface.

 Need help with integrating PBR materials in your 3D model?